amirhajibabaei/AutoForce/theforce/calculator/README.md

 Unlike pickled models, it occupies much less memory and can be used for rebuilding the model from scratch.
 The default name is `tape='model.sgpr'`.
-By design these files are never overwritten.
+By design `tape`-files are never overwritten.
 These files can be used for retraining the model with different parameters or combining several trainig trajectories.